 - Deadpan Snarker: Almost every line out of his mouth is a wisecrack.

 - Delinquents: As a teen, he was a juvenile delinquent whose favourite hobby was shoplifting.

 - Deus Exit Machina: In X-Men: Days of Future Past, he EASILY takes out the guards in Magneto's prison, and is faster than anybody, even two powerful mutants—and one with enhanced senses—can react.
 Combining him with Xavier in locating either Trask or Mystique would've wrapped the plot up in far shorter time and at least half the damage.
 So naturally, he's out of the story once the break-out scene is over, save for a cameo near the end.
-Justified in that he only worked with the mutants because of the opportunity to pull off the heist of a lifetime (and Charles probably didn't want to drag more young people into this war after what happened to his students).
+Justified in that he only worked with the mutants because of the opportunity to pull off the heist of a lifetime.

 - Did You Just Punch Out Cthulhu?: He's the first person to ever lay a beat down on Apocalypse, although it doesn't last and ends up becoming a case of Broke Your Arm Punching Out Cthulhu.